linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

 dns_linode_key = t8vyC14nIXnkSqGMpwZX2NjP8VMwW8BBsXr39hqAoL7TrtDODfkSBMyXrdQ9d5nN
 {{< /file >}}

  Save and close the file when you are finished.

-2.Linode API access token is necessary for API authentication.
+2. Linode API access token is necessary for API authentication.
 You should provide correct secure permission to `linode.ini` file.
 When you will provide secure permission to it then this enables you to hide a warning shown by Certbot *Unsafe permissions on credentials configuration file* during the process of obtaining wildcard certificates:

         chmod 600 ~/linode.ini